The Industrial Robotic Arm -- An Engineering Marvel

 The manufacturing world is full of newly automated robots that are helping increase speeds across the globe.
 One of the most important tools on the production line is the robot arm.
-The industrial robot arm is able to increase throughput while also removing workers from dangerous environments.
+The industrial robotic arm can increase throughput while also removing workers from dangerous environments.

 That is where the similarities end though.
 Industrial robotic arms move much faster than human arms and, without the proper safety measures, can be dangerous.
 Robotic arms usually have some form of safety package or sensors available to ensure the safety of human workers.